cvass1/CV/README.md

-## Caroline Evans (Vassallo)
+## Caroline Evans

-A sentence about who and what you are.
+(A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+And then a sentence about what excites you about tech.)

 ## Projects